hejny/Towns5-old/README.md

 * * *

-## Inštalácia
+## Installation

-1. Potřeba vytvořit vlastní local doménu pro projekt např. towns.local
+1. You have to create own virtual domain towns.local

     Linux: http://tecadmin.net/create-virtual-hosts-in-apache-on-ubuntu/
     Windows: http://ccm.net/faq/8485-configuring-apache-and-windows-to-create-a-virtual-host

-2. Nainštaluj si node.js a npm(node package manager)
+2. Install node.js & npm (node package manager)

 	sudo apt-get install nodejs npm

-3. Nainštaluj si gulp cez npm (možeš aj globálne)
+3. Install gulp via NPM (you can also globally)

 	sudo apt-get install --global gulp

-4. Stiahni si balíky potrebné pre tento projekt (zadefinované v package.json)
+4. You have to download and install all dependencies

 	npm install

-5. Spusť gulp, nech vykoná úlohy v gulpfile.json.
+5. Run gulp!

 	gulp

-Produkčný build bude v adresári `/app-dist`
+6. Production build is in directory `/app-dist`

 * * *